SeanPeterson/SeanBoy/README.md

 Code, and diagrams can be found here: https://github.com/SeanPeterson/SeanBoy

-Note: Work in progress, code/diagrams are added as worked on This is free and unencumbered software released into the public domain.
+Note: Work in progress, code/diagrams are added as worked on This is free and unencumbered software released into the public domain. <br>

+#Contact
+Email: seanpeterson.997@gmail.com <br>
+For questions about the project the best place to ask is on this projects Thingverse page <br>
+Link coming soon ...